GuildCrafts/skills/A_TRAIL.md

 ## Basic Programming in JavaScript

-- [ ] can create and execute a JavaScript file
+- [ ] can create and execute a JavaScript file using node
 - [ ] can write to STDOUT using `console.log`
 - [ ] can explain what an operator is and can list several common ones
 - [ ] can explain the concept of operator precedence and can show how to be explicit about it